ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 and add `irq.EXTI4_15: exti4_15ISR,` entry to the *ISRs* array.

 This handler (or Interrupt Service Routine) handles EXTI4_15 IRQ.
-The Cortex-M0 CPU suports significantly fewer IRQs than its bigger brothers, so you can often see that one IRQ is shared by multiple interrupt sources.
+The Cortex-M0 CPU supports significantly fewer IRQs than its bigger brothers, so you can often see that one IRQ is shared by multiple interrupt sources.
 In our case one IRQ is shared by 12 EXTI lines.

 The *exti4_15ISR* reads all *pending* bits and selects 12 more significant of them.
 Next it clears the seleced bits in EXTI and starts to handle them.
 In our case only bit 4 is checked.
-The `btnev.Signal(1)` causes that the `btnev.Wait(1, deadline)` wakeups and returns *true*.
+The `btnev.Signal(1)` causes that the `btnev.Wait(1, deadline)` wakes up and returns *true*.

 You can find the complete code on [Github](https://github.com/ziutek/emgo/tree/master/egpath/src/stm32/examples/f030-demo-board/ws2812-clock).
 Let's compile it: